jsterlingvids/draggin/SocketMuuri_v06/Readme.txt

 Styling!
 Styling the posts

 - The person streaming cannot enter their stream
     - Add if statement to the buildout
-- Not loading chat if text already exists (or clearing chat on exit)
-- Add video options (fullscreen, etc)

 - Deleting Livestreams when they're done
     - Delete Stream on refresh (and back)!